hyerica-bdml/kmbr-algorithm/README.md

 # Algorithm for computing k Minimum Bounding Rectangle

+Official implementation for the paper "Rapid Detection of the Smallest k-Minimum Bounding Rectangles for Moving Objects".

 **Problem Definition**: Finding the smallest \(k\)-Minimum Bounding Rectangle (\(k\)-MBR) in the precense of moving object, given a spatial dataset

 ## Project structure